elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 # Phoenix Sign Up

 There are many different ways to handle authentication in our applications.
-In our case, we're eager to start using Elm to build out the front-end for our application.
-So a quick way to handle authentication will be to use Phoenix to extend the Players resource.
-We'll use Phoenix to allow users to sign up and sign in.
-And once they're authenticated, they'll move "into" the main Elm application we're going to build.
+In our case, we're eager to start using Elm to build the front-end, but we're going to start by allowing users to sign up and sign in with Phoenix.
+Later, we'll refactor as we build our Elm single page application.
+For now, let's add a quick way for players sign up and sign in by extending the player features that we started earlier.

 ## Extending Players